The 18 Biggest ‘Maxton Hall’ Book Changes in Season 2

-Maxton Hall Season 1 hardly deviated from the book it’s based on, Mona Kasten’s Save Me.
+Maxton Hall Season 1 was a faithful adaptation of Mona Kasten’s Save Me, with only minor book-to-screen changes.
 Ruby (Harriet Herbig-Matten) and James’ (Damian Hardung) enemies-to-lovers, private school-set romance hit all of the major points that the book did, right up until its ending.
-The new second season, on the other hand, has already surprised book readers more than once, and it’s only three episodes in.
+The second season, on the other hand, surprised book readers from the get-go.
+Each new episode of Season 2 featured some notable deviations from the novel — especially the finale.

-Keep reading for the most major book changes in Season 2, and check back for updates as we add to the list as more episodes drop.
-Let us know what you think of the book-to-screen adjustments that the show has made so far in the comments below!
+Keep reading for all the major book changes in Season 2.
+Let us know what you think of the book-to-screen adjustments that the show has made in the comments below!
+(Plus, be sure to enter our Maxton Hall giveaway.
+You could win signed copies of Save Me and Save You!)

 James' Car Crash